 - Listening and learning in class

-Now that you’ve seen the benefits of preschool, what are a few downsides you might run into?
+Now that you’ve seen the benefits of preschool, what are a few cons of preschool you might run into?

-Some preschools may be less flexible with schedules, from how many days they want your child to attend, to the hours they can be in school.
+Some preschools may be less flexible with schedules, from how many days they want your child to attend, to the hours they’re open.

-For instance, one school I visited needed my son to attend four days in a row—they were pretty inflexible with allowing three days.
-Others were only available from 9am-12pm, with expensive before and after school options.
+For instance, one school I visited needed my son to attend four days in a row.
+They were pretty inflexible with allowing just the three days I wanted.
+Other schools were only available from 9am-12pm, with expensive before- and after-school options.

-With a 3pm dismissal, I had to rush to leave work early enough to pick them up on time.
-Even a 6pm dismissal can be difficult for some parents to meet, especially if they work late hours or drive long commutes.
+Even a 6pm pick up time can be difficult for some parents to meet, especially if they work late hours or drive long commutes.

 Besides a monthly tuition, you might be responsible for registration fees, deposits, or school supplies.
-Some preschools also increase tuition every year that your child attends.
+You might need before- and after-school care, or want to enroll him in enrichment classes like acting and dance.
+Some preschools also increase tuition every year.

 My eldest hardly got sick before going to preschool.
 In fact, he didn’t get sick at all his first year, and only a handful of times after that.

-But within his first month of preschool, he got sick so often that he only attended half the month.
+But within his first month of preschool, he got sick so often that he only attended half of that month.

 If you decide to enroll your child in preschool and he hasn’t been exposed to other kids regularly, be prepared to take days off to care for him at home.
 It’s not uncommon for kids to get sick often once they’re with other kids every day.

-As with any transitions, those initial drop-offs in the morning can be tough for both you and your child.
+As with any transition, those initial drop-offs in the morning can be tough for both you and your child.

-This is a huge change for both of you, but especially for her.
-She may be harboring separation anxiety, or isn’t so certain when you’ll come back.
-She’s unsure of her new teachers and classmates, and that can make for difficult mornings and drop-offs.
+This is a huge change, especially for her.
+She may be harboring separation anxiety, isn’t certain when you’ll come back, or feels unsure of her new preschool teachers and classmates.
+These emotions can make for difficult mornings and drop-offs.

 Meanwhile, you might be flooded with guilt, asking yourself if you’ve made the right decision about preschool.
-Your whole day can feel heavy with your own anxiety of how your child will cope.
+Your whole day can feel heavy with your own anxiety of how she’ll cope.

-Even after your child has adjusted to school, she still might have those days when she doesn’t want to go to school.
-She might throw a tantrum right when you’re already running late for work, or put up a fight and insist on staying home instead.
+Even after she has adjusted, she still might have those days when she won’t want to go to school or doesn’t think it’s worth it.
+She might throw a tantrum right when you’re already running late for work, or put up a fight about getting into the car seat at pick up.

-Thankfully those are rare, and the initial adjustment is temporary.
-But be prepared to handle your child’s behavior and possible regressions during this period.
+Thankfully these are rare, and the initial adjustment is temporary.
+But be prepared to handle preschool behavior problems and regressions during this period.

 With preschool, you’ll be responsible for packing your child’s lunch every day, including utensils and ice packs.
-And not all preschools are willing to heat school lunches.
-You might be limited to packing thermoses of hot food or cold meals like sandwiches.
+And not all preschools are willing to heat school lunches, so you might be limited to packing thermoses of hot food or cold lunches like sandwiches.

-Besides meals, you might also need to pack pull-ups (if your child isn’t potty-trained yet), spare clothes, blankets, and sheets.
+Besides meals, you might also need to pack pull-ups (if your child isn’t potty-trained yet), spare clothes, blankets, and sheets—every day.